mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   various data formats such as CSV, JSON, and XML.
   This package will be described in more detail in a future article on common tasks in Go.
+  The `encoding/json` package is described in the "JSON" section below.
 - `errors`\
   This provides the `New` function that creates `error` values that have a string description and a method named `Error` to retrieve the description.
-  This package was described in more detail in the earlier "Error Handling" section.
+  This package was described in the "Error Handling" section of the second article in this series.
 - `flag`\
   This provides flag parsing for command-line applications.
-  This package will be described in more detail in a future article on common tasks in Go.
+  This package is described in the "Command-line Flags" section below.
 - `fmt`\
   This provides functions for formatted I/O.
   Many of its functions are similar to C's `printf` and `scanf`.
-  This package is described in more detail in the "fmt" section below.
+  This package is described in the "Formatting" section below.
 - `go`\
   The sub-packages of this package implement all the standard go tooling such as source file parsing to ASTs and code formatting.
-  This package was described in more detail in the first article in the series.
+  This package was described in the first article in the series.
   Additional detail will be provided in a future article on Go tooling.
 - `html`\
   This provides functions to parse and create HTML.
+  The `html/template` package will be described in a future article on common tasks in Go.
 - `image`\
   This provides functions to parse (decode) and create (encode) images in the GIF, JPEG, and PNG formats.